Malathyros executions: The executions

 In the early morning of 28 August 1944, German forces surrounded Malathyros.
 Male villagers were dragged from their homes and herded to the school.
 For the entire day, they were interrogated to reveal the whereabouts of the British, but they refused to cooperate despite being tortured and brutally beaten.
 Near sunset, they were marched outside the village and shot in a nearby canyon.
 The village was looted.

 Aftermath

 The executions almost eradicated the male population of the village, leaving many women without any support in raising their orphaned children.
 No reparations were ever paid to the families of the victims.

-One of the hostages, Giannis Kartsonakis (Γιάννης Καρτσωνάκης), survived the execution and the following coup de grâce and was later ordained Orthodox priest.
+One of the hostages, Giannis Kartsonakis (Γιάννης Καρτσωνάκης), survived the execution and the following coup de grâce and was later ordained an Orthodox priest.

 A monument commemorating the victims has been erected in the village square.
 A memorial service is held annually at the church.

 On 16 December 1998, Malathyros was declared a martyred village (Presidential Decree 399, ΦΕΚ A 277/16.12.1998).